 Driver Medical Fitness

-The Superintendent of Motor Vehicles is responsible for assessing drivers and making driver fitness decisions.
-The primary tool used for this assessment is the Driver’s Medical Examination Report (DMER), completed by the driver’s physician — it helps assess the severity, progression, treatment or effects of any medical condition(s) that the driver may have that could affect their fitness to drive.
+The Superintendent of Motor Vehicles is responsible for assessing drivers and making Driver Medical Fitness decisions.
+The primary tool used for this assessment is the Driver’s Medical Examination Report (DMER), completed by the driver’s physician.
+The DMER provides information for RoadSafetyBC Driver Medical Fitness staff in their assessment of the severity, progression, treatment or effects of any medical condition(s) that the driver may have that could affect their fitness to drive.

 Driver Medical Examination Reports are completed at various times and intervals depending on:

 - the age of the driver;

 - when a driver has a known medical condition that may affect driving;

 - or when a reliable report is received indicating that an individual may have a condition that affects driving.

 Every legally qualified and registered psychologist, optometrist, medical practitioner and nurse practitioner must report patients, whom they believe are unfit to drive, to the Superintendent if the patient meets the criteria in section 230 of the Motor Vehicle Act.